hturnbull93/portfolio/README.md

 Wrote a test that SEO renders a twitter:title metatag.
 Red.

-- Added a metatag with name of twitter:title and content of the seo title.
+- Added a metatag with name of twitter:title and content of the `seo.title`.

 Green.

 Wrote a test that the twitter:title can be overwritten by passing a title prop.

-This passes as the seo.title is already dynamically set.
+This passes as the `seo.title` is already dynamically set.
 Green.

 Wrote a test that SEO renders a twitter:description metatag.
 Red.

-- Added a metatag with name of twitter:description and content of the seo description.
+- Added a metatag with name of twitter:description and content of the `seo.description`.

 Green.

 Wrote a test that the twitter:description can be overwritten by passing a description prop.

-This passes as the seo.description is already dynamically set.
+This passes as the `seo.description` is already dynamically set.
 Green.

 Wrote a test that SEO renders a twitter:image metatag.
 For this test I expanded the siteMetata mock to include the url, and twitterThumbnail properties.
 Red.

-- Added property twitterThumbnail to the seo object, which combines the siteMetadata url and twitterThumbnail into a url.
+- Added property `twitterThumbnail` to the seo object, which combines the `siteMetadata`'s `url` and `twitterThumbnail` into a url.
 - Added a meta tag with name of twitter:image.

 Green.